LIST-LUXEMBOURG/app4cam-frontend/.gitlab/issue_templates/Bug report.md

 ### Steps to reproduce

 1. <!-- Describe how you can reproduce the issue using an ordered list.
-You can remove this comments. -->
+You can remove these comments. -->

 ### What happens